mathieu-sibue/recommending-resources-using-web-form/README.md

   <a href="https://diagnostic-numerique.solidatech.fr/"><img src="./resources/website.jpeg" width="700" title="website"></a>
 </p>

 To solve our problem, we developed a **web application now deployed at https://diagnostic-numerique.solidatech.fr/ (300+ users)**.
+Using a questionaire and recommendation rules (one-to-many question-resource matchings) fully editable by Solidatech, nonprofits can get personalized product & tutorial suggestions based on their answers to the form.
+The use of rule-based recommendations was motivated by the lack of training data and the existence of simple business logic to implement.
 Here are the credentials of a **dummy account** for you to explore a bit more the web app:
 > - **email:** ```jane.doe1982@gmail.com```
 > - **password:** ```ezpassword```
-As the web app is in French, I recommend using the Google Translate functionality on Google Chrome to translate the pages in English.
+As the web app is in French, I recommend using the Google Translate functionality on Google Chrome to translate the pages into English.